mhaln3mi/Youtube-content-quality-classification/README.md

 The code for this section can be found in `src` folder inside `unupervisedML.ipynb` file.

 ### Final model
+After labeling the data, I used the new dataset to build the final model.
+After trying different models, I went with Logistic Regression as it performed the best.

+The code for this section can be found in `src` folder inside `semisupervisedML.ipynb` file.

+All the models can be found inside the `Model` folder
 ## Conclusion
 Trying to classify videos based on the features we have turned to be a difficult job for multiple reaonse such as: